triepod-ai/ClaudeDesktopCommander/README.md

 We welcome contributions from the community!
 Whether you've found a bug, have a feature request, or want to contribute code, here's how you can help:

-- **Found a bug?** Open an issue at [github.com/wonderwhy-er/ClaudeComputerCommander/issues](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues)
+- **Found a bug?** Open an issue at [github.com/triepod-ai/ClaudeComputerCommander/issues](https://github.com/triepod-ai/ClaudeComputerCommander/issues)
 - **Have a feature idea?** Submit a feature request in the issues section
 - **Want to contribute code?** Fork the repository, create a branch, and submit a pull request
 - **Questions or discussions?** Start a discussion in the GitHub Discussions tab

 All contributions, big or small, are greatly appreciated!

+## Recent Enhancements

+- **Robust Dependency Management**: New script for safe, categorized updates with detailed reporting and documentation
+- **Advanced SQLite Logging**: Improved database schema, query optimization, and expanded logging capabilities
+- **Package Updates**: All dependencies updated to latest stable versions
+- **Improved Setup Script**: Better directory creation logic and error handling
+- **Better Error Handling**: Structured error tracking and recovery
+- **Command Execution Improvements**: More detailed tracking and logging of command execution
+- **Updated Documentation**: Comprehensive documentation of all features and capabilities

 ## License